 - Control Panel Wireman

 In 2016, there was an estimated number of 41,800 jobs in the United States for Petroleum Pump System Operator.
 New jobs are being produced at a rate of 2.9% which is below the national average.
 The Bureau of Labor Statistics predicts 1,200 new jobs for Petroleum Pump System Operator by 2026.
-Due to new job openings and attrition, there will be an average of 4,300 job openings in this field each year.
+The BLS estimates 4,300 yearly job openings in this field.

 The states with the most job growth for Petroleum Pump System Operator are Utah, North Dakota, and South Dakota.
 Watch out if you plan on working in Missouri, California, or Pennsylvania.
 These states have the worst job growth for this type of profession.

 Petroleum Pump System Operator Average Salary

 The salary for Petroleum Pump System Operators ranges between about $44,000 and $98,480 a year.

 Petroleum Pump System Operators who work in California, Illinois, or South Carolina, make the highest salaries.